mappingtools/mappingtools.github.io/docs/03-tools/Sliderator.md

 You edit the graph using control points and interpolations.

 To place a new control point, **right-click** anywhere on the graph.
 Right-clicking on a control point opens a context menu which lets you delete the control point or change its method of interpolation.
-Use **left-click** to drag around control points.
+Use **shift+right-click** on a control point to instantly remove it.
+Use **left-click** on control points to drag them around.
+You can pan and zoom the view by dragging the background with the left mouse button or scrolling with the scrollwheel.

 In the middle of each interpolated section is a smaller control point.
 Dragging this control point up and down lets you change the shape of the interpolation. **Right-click** on it to reset the control point.